 This time last year, I randomly decided to leave the house in the middle of the night and walk for the next 14 hours until I hit 100,000 steps on my FitBit.
 Why?
 Just to earn the Olympian Sandal badge.

-I know what you might be thinking.
-Why on earth did you do that?
-And I’ll be honest and admit that I don’t really have a worthwhile reason behind it.
-For a start, I’ve had Fitbit since April 2015, and as of this writing I am currently on 19,287,747 life time steps.
+I’ll be honest and admit that I don’t really have a worthwhile reason behind doing it other than for that badge.
+I’ve had Fitbit since April 2015, and as of this writing I am currently on 19,287,747 life time steps.
 I’m a postman, so it’s almost like I cheat.
 There’s no reason for me to quote that figure other than I think it sounds awesome.
 But I had always wanted to get the biggest badge that they had, the Olympian Sandal.
 Well, here it is:

 Walking 100,000 Steps to Earn The Olympian Sandal Badge

 Embracing the 100,000 Steps

 The real reason behind doing this challenge was simply to impose a large amount struggle on myself.
 That moment when I left the house, I knew I had a daunting, time consuming task on my hands.
 I knew I was just going to be walking until that 100,000 steps had been hit.

 Was it difficult?
 Kind of.
 But I am a postman and walking is how I earn my living.
 I simply had a load of podcasts to get through and went for an exceptionally long walk.
 Was I drained and tired by the end of it?
 Yes.
 I was dead.
 But leaving at midnight on no sleep had a big part to play in that.